JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 <br><br>

 ##
-Implemented my own CD Spinner with Album Art or CD option(named disc.png or cd.png), Volume Knob, and Artwork Blur panel.<br>
-If your disc image has a non-transparent background it will show the whole image, no masking as yet.<br>
-My panels have right click options.<br><br>

 Includes Various scripts and additions that have been developed by many coders helping the community [Hydrogenaudio Foobar2000 Forum](https://hydrogenaudio.org/index.php?board=28.0)<br>